-Students are not permitted to use MP3 players, iPods, radios, tape players, electronic games, compact disks, pagers, game devices or other electronic devices (see Cell Phone Policy below) at school during the school day.
+Students are not permitted to possess Smart Watches, Bluetooth Headphones, electronic game devices or other electronic devices at school during the school day.
 Teachers and administrators will take appropriate actions if a student is observed using an electronic device during the school day, or if such devices disrupt the instructional setting.
 Disciplinary actions may include:

-- 1st Offense: Parents/guardian contacted.
+1st Offense: Parents/guardian contacted.
 Confiscation of the devices with retrieval only by parents/guardians.
-ASE is not responsible for the confiscated items which are not retrieved within one week after confiscation. - 2nd Offense: Parents/guardian contacted.
-Up to two (2) days suspension.
+Students have to deduct 5 PRS/House Points to retrieve their electronic device.
+ASE is not responsible for the confiscated items which are not retrieved within one week after confiscation.

+- 2nd Offense: Parents/guardian contacted.
+Up to one day suspension.
 Devices will be confiscated with retrieval only by parent/guardian.
-ASE is not responsible for the confiscated items which are not retrieved one week after the last day of school.

-3rd Offense and subsequent offenses: Parents/guardian contacted.
+Students have to deduct 10 PRS/House Points to retrieve their electronic device.
+ASE is not responsible for the confiscated items which are not retrieved one week after the last day of school. - 3rd Offense and subsequent offenses: Parents/guardian contacted.
 Up to three (3) days suspension.
+Devices will be confiscated with retrieval only by parents by the end of the school year.
 Possible long-term suspension.